Skip to main content

 Each CCX we've queried has the same key and value format.
 The goal is to create a usable Excel table by filtering/parsing the unnecessary characters, removing the duplicate keys, and creating a column with a single key (as a header) for each CCX corresponding value.

-This section covers the more accessible more manual way to format the query results in Excel.
+This section covers the more accessible, manual way to format the query results in Excel.
 If you're an Excel power user, this section won't be helpful for you.
 Feel free to skip it and perform the Excel formatting magic of your choice.

-For the rest of us, we'll start by ensuring we have a single .csv as our primary document.
-If you have < 500 devices and only one .csv file, congrats, you saved a little work and should proceed to the Text to Columns Wizard
+We'll start by ensuring we have a single .csv as our primary document.
+If you have less than 500 devices and only one .csv file, you saved a little work and should proceed to the Text to Columns Wizard.

-If you have > 500 devices and have downloaded multiple .csv files, open the first one and delete row A1.
+If you have greater than 500 devices and have downloaded multiple .csv files, open the first one and delete row A1.
 This file will be our primary working document.

 For each additional .csv, the process remains the same.
 Open the file and cut/paste all rows (except A1) into the primary document.
 After you've moved all rows to the primary document, the result/structure of the file will look similar to this.